-Uploading new firmware to your instrument requires connecting the instrument and PC via the Travel Charger or optional Charger Stand.
-It also requires RAE Programmer 7000 software, which is available by downloading ProRAE Studio version 1.12 from the RAE Systems website (www.raesystems.com).
+Uploading new firmware to your instrument requires connecting the instrument and PC.
 Follow these steps to make the connection:

-- 1. Connect the data cable to the PC and the charger/cradle. - 2.
-Place the instrument into the charger/cradle.
+- 1. Connect the data cable to the PC and the cradle. - 2.
+Place the instrument into its cradle.
 The charging LED should be illuminated. - 3.
-Start RAE Programmer 7000 on your PC. - 4.
-Select "Operation" and select Setup Connection. - 5.
+Start RAEProgrammer 7000 on your PC. - 4.
+From RAEProgrammer 7000, select "Operation" and select Setup Connection. - 5.
 Select the COM port to establish a communication link between the PC and the instrument. - 6.
 Select Operation → Download Firmware.

-Once communication is established, follow the software's instructions to upload the new firmware to your instrument.
+Once communication is established, follow the instructions that accompany RAEProgrammer 7000 and the firmware to upload the new firmware to your instrument.

-Note: Check for the latest updates to ProRAE Studio at www.raesystems.com.
+Note: Check for the latest updates to ProRAEProgrammer 7000 at www.raesystems.com.

-31 Maintenance
+Maintenance